 Alan and Ann Kinsley, owners of the Lazy K, got into the alpaca business by accident.
 “We wanted to start a farm and started looking for goats,” says Alan.
 As it turned out, goats were hard to come by, but one breeder had two alpacas for sale.
 “We fell in love and it snowballed from there.”

-But with names such as Petunia, Archie and Schartner, the alpacas have become family to the Kinsleys and their six-year-old daughter.
+But with names such as Petunia, Archie and Schartner, the alpacas have become family to the Kinsleys and their seven-year-old daughter.
 “They’re so sweet and gentle you can’t help spending time with them,” says Alan.

-Other Llama and Alpaca Farms:
+Other Rhode Island Llama and Alpaca Farms:

 Lisa DeWetter and Jonathan King’s forty-four alpacas roam this thirteen-acre farm along with goats, chickens and ducks.
 Buy alpaca yarn, mittens, hats, scarves and more at the farm store, and schedule a visit through the website.
 115 Hallville Rd., Exeter, greenriveralpacas.com